-Friday delivered us to Jedediah Smith Redwoods State Park down 199, where we set up camp, before heading off along Howland Hill Road and Stouts Memorial Grove to hug some trees.
+Friday delivered us to Jedediah Smith Redwoods State Park down 199, where we set up camp,

 We had home grown yellow squash, potato salad (to die for-and Barb wrote out the recipe for me!!!) sweetcorn, garlic bread, cucumber, baby beets, fresh fruit!
 We ate like we would never see food again!
 We admired Barb's water-colours, and Bil showed us all his toys.
 American's and indeed Canadian's have lots of big toys, so we had a tour of his RV's x two, (recreational vehicles), fishing boat, motorcycles, farming machinery and their collection of raw and polished semi-precious stones from the Nevada Desert, where they prospect for opals amongst other things!